UAB-BST-680/website/content/policies.md

 - Hit "Submit new issue" when you're ready to post.

 Often it's a lot more pleasant an experience to get your questions answered in person.
-Make use of office hours, I am here to help!
+Make use of office hours (i.e., after class), I am here to help!

-When I have announcements for you I will send an email to your UAB (University of Alabama at Birmingham) email address.
-Please make sure to check your email daily.
+When I have announcements for you I will post them on Canvas.
+Please make sure to check Canvas daily for announcements.

 ### Academic integrity:

 UAB is a community dedicated to scholarship, leadership, and service.
 We are committed to the principles of honesty, fairness, respect, and accountability.
 Citizens of this community commit to reflect upon and uphold these principles in all academic and nonacademic endeavors, and to protect and promote a culture of integrity.
 You are expected to follow the [UAB School of Public Health Honor Code](https://www.soph.uab.edu/students/honorcode) throughout this course.

-**A note on sharing / reusing code:** I am well aware that a huge volume of code is available on the web to solve any number of problems.
+**A note on sharing / reusing code:** I understand that a huge volume of code is available on the web to solve any number of problems.
 Unless I explicitly tell you not to use something the course's policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
 On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.
 You are welcome to discuss the problems together and ask for advice, but you may not send or make use of code from another team or student.

 ### Course components: